 - The roof of our farm store also has photovoltaic panels which generate a large portion of our power.

 We are also very passionate about sustainability through growing and cooking garden produce, which has inspired us to create an incredibly exciting sustainability change… our Kitchen Produce Paddock!
-While we already have a Kitchen Garden where we grow a lot of the produce used in our tapas dishes, the addition of a produce paddock will mean that we can grow substantially more produce to serve at Green Olive at Red Hill, winery and olive grove, as well as expand our menu to include a wider variety of unique produce.
+While we already have a Kitchen Garden where we grow a lot of the produce used in our grazing plates, the addition of a produce paddock will mean that we can grow substantially more produce to serve at Green Olive at Red Hill, winery and olive grove, as well as expand our menu to include a wider variety of unique produce.
 We’re so excited to make this change at the farm, and we hope that by having our guests see how easy it is to plant, grow and harvest fruit and vegetables, it will inspire them to grow their own plants, so that we can all help to create a more sustainable planet.
 It doesn’t have to be a huge change - even growing some basil or parsley in your kitchen window is a change for the better.

 Our chefs are constantly learning and experimenting with different ways to use the produce that we grow - our head chef, Dave, has been experimenting with the Root-to-Tip cooking method which involves trying to use every part of the produce that we grow.
 Dave is also very committed to being respectful when using animals in cooking and he sees using as much of the animal as possible as a way to ensure that we aren’t being wasteful or disrespectful with the animals that we eat.